KSAMissionCtrl/FlightTracker/README.md

 * [FT] Playback controls for ground track data.
 Include in popup windows to let ppl jump to beginning or end of track and see a real-time update of data (center popup, move along track)
 * [FT] Allow vessels menu to organize by vessel subcat and then year subcat and even month subcat
 * [FT] Upgrade to the latest version of Leaflet using a [new maps library](https://gitlab.com/IvanSanchez/Leaflet.Kerbal)
+* [CR] Reverse-order mission listing so newest is at top

 ### Change Log